Mattijs Branderhorst

-Mattijs Branderhorst (born 31 December 1993) is a Dutch professional footballer who plays for club Fortuna Sittard, on loan from Utrecht as a goalkeeper.
+Mattijs Branderhorst (born 31 December 1993) is a Dutch professional footballer who plays as a goalkeeper for club Fortuna Sittard.

 Club career

 Willem II

 Branderhorst came through the youth ranks at Willem II from his childhood club Theole.
 On 18 November 2011, he was included in the first-team squad for the first time.
 In a match against Almere City, manager Jurgen Streppel kept him on the bench for the entire game.
 In the years that followed, Branderhorst became a regular starter in the reserve team of the Tilburg-based side, which featured players such as Virgil van Dijk and Frenkie de Jong.

 Branderhorst was loaned to MVV in 2015.
 There, he made his professional debut on 13 September 2015 as a substitute for the injured Jo Coppens against NAC Breda.

 He made his debut for Willem II on 15 October 2017 in the home match against FC Twente.
 In the match, he made the start for the injured Timon Wellenreuther.